- 1. Getting a used car seat without doing your homework

-- The lap belt rests flat and snugly across your child's upper thighs, and the shoulder belt rests on the middle of your child's chest and shoulder — not on the neck or face.
+- The lap belt lies low across your child's hips and pelvis, and the shoulder belt rests on the middle of your child's chest and shoulder — not on the neck or face.

 If you have questions about child passenger safety laws or need help installing a car seat, participate in a local car seat clinic or inspection event.
 You can also check with the National Highway Traffic Safety Administration for help finding a car seat inspection station.